robhagemans/basicode-interpreter/README.rst

 BASICODE interpreter
 ====================

 This is a BASICODE interpreter in Javascript, compatible with BASICODE versions 2, 3 and 3C.
+It's free & open source, released under the Expat MIT licence.
 There is `a live demo <http://robhagemans.github.io/basicode/>`_.

 `BASICODE programs <https://github.com/robhagemans/basicode>`_ are available in a separate repository.